 • Petitcodiac River

 During the late 90s, Moncton became a shipbuilding center, but the industry faded as a result of steam vessels.
 The collapse of the shipbuilding industry caused struggle in the city for a time.

-The city grew in other ways, specifically as a result of their rail, port, highway and air junctions.
+The city grew in other ways, specifically as a result of its rail, port, highway and air junctions.
 Other industries that stimulated growth in Moncton include food processing, woodworking, lobster fisheries and manufacturing.
 These industries are still prevalent today.